gocanto/converter/README.md

 Once you have done this, you will be able to pull this library in by typing the following command in your terminal.

 ```
-composer install gocanto/converter
+composer require gocanto/converter
 ```

 ## Data layer implementation

-First of all, you will have to create a repository to query either your database or any other data resources where you keep your application currencies information. [see example](https://github.com/gocanto/converter/blob/master/src/Examples/CurrenciesRepositoryExample.php)
+First of all, you will have to create a repository to query either your database or any other data resources where you keep your application currencies information. [see example](https://github.com/gocanto/converter/blob/master/examples/CurrenciesRepositoryExample.php)

 Second of all, you will have to new up the converter passing an instance of the mentioned interface repository implementation.
 Like so: